alecdiaz1/rainify/readme.md

 be able to get some random songs from API to put into queue.
 4. Implement searching
 5. Implement loading (skeleton)/error screens
-6. Implement public/private playlists for users
-7. Add album pages and album displays on profiles
+6. Add album pages and album displays on profiles
-8. Add more metadata to songs (genre, year, label, etc.)
+7. Add more metadata to songs (genre, year, label, etc.)
-9. Create portal for uploading/approving songs/viewing data
+8. Create portal for uploading/approving songs/viewing data
-10. Add looping and shuffle
+9. Add looping and shuffle

-### Known Issues
-- Song play counts get messed up on different pages.
-Song count data is local to the song row component, but it probably shouldn't be.
-    See TODO #1.
-- Songs will randomly stop playing.
-Probably has to do with file size and loading